OfficeDev/open-xml-docs/docs/general/diagnosticids.md

 # Diagnostic IDs

 Diagnostic IDs are used to identify APIs or patterns that can raise compiler warnings or errors.
-This can be done via [ObsoleteAttribute](/dotnet/api/system.obsoleteattribute.diagnosticid) or [ExperimentalAttribute](/dotnet/api/system.diagnostics.codeanalysis.experimentalattribute).
+This can be done via <xref:System.ObsoleteAttribute.DiagnosticId*> or <xref:System.Diagnostics.CodeAnalysis.ExperimentalAttribute>.
 These can be suppressed at the consumer level for each diagnostic id.

 ## Experimental APIs